Valoa/lily/README.md

 # lily

-Lily, will be the water version of the pixi. found on https://github.com/HermanKopinga/Buren/
+Lily, will be the water version of the pixi. old pixi files found on https://github.com/HermanKopinga/Buren/